silviamaggi/smd-com/_posts/2016-08-21-shutter-hub-open-exhibition.md

 I could never thank enough the lovely people at Shutter Hub, for the wonderful and exciting opportunity.
 It’s been an honour for me to be a contributor to such an amazing event.

 Along with the exhibition, a series of interesting and well-organised meet-ups, talks, workshops and portfolio reviews took place.
 I’ve had the chance to meet with talented photographers and local creatives, and I look forward to the next year’s exhibition.

-### About Shutter Hub
+## About Shutter Hub

 The photography organisation providing opportunities, support and networking for creative photographers worldwide.

-🔗 [http://shutterhub.org.uk](http://shutterhub.org.uk/){:target="_blank" rel="noopener"}
+<p class="detached">🔗 <a href="http://shutterhub.org.uk" target="_blank" rel="noopener">http://shutterhub.org.uk</a></p>